AFK1/bilibili_translate_extension_manifest_3/README.md

-# bilibili_translate_chrome_extension
+# bilibili_translate_extension
-Chrome extension to translate bilibili into English
+Chrome extension to translate bilibili into English (now on manifest version 3)

 # Word from the Developer
-Hey all!
-I decided to create this extension to help those who wanted to use Bilibili but were turned away by the language barrier.
-This extension will only do basics, and is not complete in any way.
-That would take a lot more time and effort than what is really required to just watch streams and videos.
+Hello all.
+I decided to migrate this project to a new version of the manifest so that it can be run in modern chrome.

-I'll update it from time to time, but I do feel that I've mostly accomplished my goal of helping the user get around bilibili without too much trouble.
+If you find errors in the translation (I do not guarantee their absence), you can either change the dictionary yourself or let me know.

-Feedback is appreciated, and if you want to help contribute, let me know!
+### I am not the creator of this project!

 # How to Install
 1. Open chrome, open extension menu from Settings or type "chrome://extensions/" to address bar.
-2. Turn on "Developer mode"
+2. Turn on "Developer mode".
-3. Press "Load unpacked" and select extracted folder.
-(You have to select whole folder)
+3. Press "Load unpacked" and select extracted folder (You have to select whole folder).
 4. Press refresh icon (No need, just in case).
-5. Turn off "Developer mode".
+5. Turn off "Developer mode" (Optional).

 # Notes
 1. English will be overlayed a couple seconds after opening the page